Current rigid foam insulation panel choices

 It would probably not come as a surprise to many people to hear that fiberglass insulation and rigid foam boards are the ones most available in todays insulation market; you can see that walking past any home building or renovation project, or simply as you walk through Home Depot or Lowes looking to inspire a Green home renovation project.

 Given the increased pollution we are exposed to in our daily lives, more people all the time are developing respiratory illnesses.
 Cases of chemical sensitivities and asthma rates among children have skyrocketed in recent decades.
 So, the more non-toxic building materials that hit the market, the safer our indoor air quality becomes.
-Foam insulation boards such as EPS (expanded Polystyrene, probably the least problematic), XPS (extruded Polystyrene) and Polyisocyanurate dominate the market, and while some are better than others, these are all petroleum-based insulation boards that can potentially have an impact on human health as they can off-gas into homes.
+Foam insulation boards such as EPS (expanded Polystyrene, probably the least problematic and the greenest foam insulation), XPS (extruded Polystyrene) and Polyisocyanurate dominate the market, and while some are better than others, these are all petroleum-based insulation boards that can potentially have an impact on human health as they can off-gas into homes.